Notes on the Geography of Egypt: Karnak

 Looking north over the Temple of Khonsu toward the central axis.
 In the distance on the left is a solitary column.
 Let's go over there and look east.

 We're back to the central axis, but this time in the second forecourt of the Temple of Amun and looking at what remains of the second pylon.
-The column of the only one that survives of 10 that formed a huge, unroofed kiosk, purpose unknown.
+The column is the only one that survives of ten that formed a huge, unroofed kiosk, purpose unknown.

 We're in a small building supported by massive square pillars.
-This is the White Chapel, originally a shrine built by Sesostris I but later recycled as fill for the Third Pylon, from which is was excavated, block by block, in the 1930s, then reassembled.
-Here, Sanusret I appraoches an ihyphallic Amen.
+This is the White Chapel, originally a shrine built by Sesostris I but later recycled as fill for the Third Pylon, from which it was excavated, block by block, in the 1930s, then reassembled.
+Here Sanusret I approaches an ithyphallic Amen.

-Still another: Alexander the Great offers bread to Montu, the Lord of Themes, distinguished by the solar disk and twin plumes.
+Still another: Alexander the Great offers bread to Montu, the Lord of Thebes, distinguished by the solar disk and twin plumes.

 This is the so-called Red Chapel of Hatshepsut, of blocks found in 1898 near the third pylon but only reassembled in 2000.